DreamersofDay/guides/code-review/README.md

   If they are, use them with aplomb.
 * Talk in person if there are too many "I didn't understand" or "Alternative solution:" comments.
 Post a follow-up comment summarizing offline discussion.
+* If you opinions differ and the situation is not covered by the guidelines/styleguides, involve more team members early in the discussion.

 Having Your Code Reviewed
 -------------------------